A. General FAQs

 D. Data/Storage FAQs

 You need a secure file transfer capable application like MobaXterm, WinSCP, Filezilla or Cyberduck.
-Alternatively, you can use the HPC portal for file transfers.
+Alternatively, you can use the HPC portal for smaller file transfers.
 If you are using Windows and MobaXterm for your ssh sessions, then you can open an sftp session to one of the submit nodes.

 If you are using a Mac or Linux, an alternative command line option is to open a terminal and use the sftp command, or scp to one of the submit nodes, e.g.: